Scientists remove 98 ‘murder hornets’ in Washington state

 WSDA will continue setting traps through at least November in hopes of catching any more Asian giant hornets still in Whatcom County.

-WSDA has been actively searching for nests since the first Asian giant hornets were caught earlier this year.
-The first confirmed detection of an Asian giant hornet in Washington was made in December 2019 and the first hornet was trapped in July 2020.
+WSDA has been actively searching for Asian giant hornet nests since the first hornets were caught earlier this year.
+The first confirmed detection of an Asian giant hornet in Washington was made in December 2019 and the first hornet was trapped in July of this year.
 Several more were subsequently caught, all in Whatcom County, which is in the northwestern corner of the state along the Canadian border.

-Asian giant hornets, an invasive pest not native to the U.S., are the world’s largest hornet and a predator of honeybees and other insects.
-A small group of Asian giant hornets can kill an entire honeybee hive in a matter of hours.
+Asian giant hornets, an invasive pest not native to the U.S., are the world’s largest hornet and a predator of honey bees and other insects.
+A small group of Asian giant hornets can kill an entire honey bee hive in a matter of hours.

 Asian giant hornets can deliver painful stings to people and spit venom.
-Despite their nickname and the hype that has stirred fears in an already bleak year, the hornets kill at most a few dozen people a year in Asian countries, and experts say it is probably far less.
+Despite their nickname and the hype that has stirred fears in an already bleak year, the world’s largest hornets kill at most a few dozen people a year in Asian countries, and experts say it is probably far less.
 Meanwhile, hornets, wasps and bees typically found in the United States kill an average of 62 people a year, the Centers for Disease Control and Prevention has said.

 The real threat from Asian giant hornets — which are 2 inches (5 centimeters) long — is their devastating attacks on honeybees, which are already under siege from problems like mites, diseases, pesticides and loss of food.